devosc/docker/README.md

 - `phpinfo`        PHP info page
 - `symfony`        Symfony (symfony/website-skeleton)
 - `wordpress`      Wordpress (download from https://wordpress.org)

-All of the Composer `create-project` and Git `clone` options can be used.
 ## Trusted Proxy Server Configuration
 If necessary, use `docker-traefik ip-address` to return the i.p. address for trusted proxy server configurations.
 ## Demo Applications